kapitainsky/handbreak-RaspberryPi/README.md

 if you see some errors after `make clean` you can safely ignore them.
 This step is only needed to clean x265 interrupted build.

-and now we can start full Handbreak build
+now we can start full Handbreak build

 ```
 make -j $(nproc)